 Workouts are pillars of fitness - it's the way most people stay in shape.
 Heck, why not?
 They are a world of fun once you get used to them and they bring home results.
 More importantly, they help you loosen up after a day of sitting.

-However, the root cause of modern-day suffering - sedentariness - remains intact.
+However, the root cause of modern-day suffering and back pain - sedentariness - remains intact.

 Regardless of how much we exercise, most of us still stay seated for way too long.
 It's super taxing on our bodies to mimic statues for longer than 6 hours.
 And workouts, well... they mostly arrive when it's already too late.